 Julia Sarah Evans was born June 5, 1929 in South Hill, Virginia, in the county of

-To send flowers in memory of Julia Evans, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Julia Evans, please visit our Heartfelt Sympathies Store.

 Mackenburg, Virginia to the late Mary and Benjamin Evans.
 Julia attended M.M.